Tag Archives: Tolkien

 Filed under christianity, imagination, literature, Poems

-I wrote in my last post about the ‘daily miracle’ of our language and literacy, the magical way that words can summon up images, images that bring with them whole worlds, all the magical correspondences between Word and World, a magic witnessed by the way a word like spell means both to spell a word and to make magic, the way chant is embedded in enchantment, the way even the dry word Grammar turns out to be cognate with Glamour in its oldest magical sense.
+Here is a poem called Spell, which I re-post for National Poetry Day, as it celebrates the magic powers of language itself.
+I have written in a previous post about the ‘daily miracle’ of our language and literacy, the magical way that words can summon up images, images that bring with them whole worlds, all the hidden correspondences between Word and World, a magic witnessed by the way a word like spell means both to spell a word and to make magic, the way chant is embedded in enchantment, the way even the dry word Grammar turns out to be cognate with Glamour in its oldest magical sense.
 But if all language is a kind of spell, it is a Good Spell (or Gospel as we later shortened that term).
 For Christian Faith points to a single source, in the Word, the Logos of God, for both the mystery of language and the mystery of being.
 Christ is the Word within all words, the Word behind all worlds.

 Certainly many Christian writers have reflected on the paralells between the Genesis narrative in which God says “Let there be..” and each thing he summons springs into being, and the way, the uttering of words, the combination and recombination of a finite set of letters, can call into being the imaginary worlds, the sub-creations, as Tolkien calls them, that God in his Love has empowered us to create.
 It seems that being made as ‘Makers’ (the old word for poets) is one of the ways in which we are all made in God’s image.